yetulaxman/ContainersHPC2023/_hands-on/Jupyter_puhti.md

 conda-containerize new --prefix /projappl/project_xxxx/$USER/NMRLipids  env_nmr.yml  #  Installation can take for a while
 ```
 Tykky would install all needed packages (as listed in the file, *env_nmr.yml*) to the directory `/projappl/project_xxxx/$USER/NMRLipids`.
-Please note that you have to provide absolute path of **bin** directory  (which exists inside the folder of `/projappl/project_xxxx/$USER/NMRLipids`) in the .lua file
+Please note that you have to provide absolute path of **bin** directory  (which exists inside the folder of `/projappl/project_xxxx/$USER/NMRLipids`) in the ".lua" file

-### Create custom environment in Puhti
+### Creating a custom environment in Puhti web interface

-The template files for custom notebook environment can be added under the directory `/projappl/project_xxxx/www_puhti_modules/`.
+The template files for custom notebook environment have to be added under the directory `/projappl/project_xxxx/www_puhti_modules/` in order te be visible in Puhti web interface.
 The `www_puhti_modules` directory can be created if it does not exist.

 The two files needed for setting up the course modules are:
    - a `<<course_name>>.lua` file that defines the module that sets up the Python environment.
 Only files containing the text Jupyter will be visible in the app.
    - a `<<course_name>>-resources.yml` that defines the default resources used for Jupyter.

-In this NMRLipids course example, the above-mentioned two template files (`NMRLipids-course-resources.yml` and `NMRLipids-course.lua`) are available in the folder 'Puhti_web_helper' that you have downloaded from allas. so just modify cautiously for your course and place them in `www_puhti_modules` folder as below:
+In this NMRLipids course example, the above-mentioned two template files (`NMRLipids-course-resources.yml` and `NMRLipids-course.lua`) are available in the folder 'Puhti_web_helper' that you have downloaded from allas. so just modify cautiously for your own installation and place them in `www_puhti_modules` folder as below:

 ```bash